-H920005.
-Welding furniture.
-(SF 282) Any furniture with 75% welding used in the construction.
-60% of item must be completed by 4-Her and notes regarding laser welding, or machine welding must be included.
-Type of welder, welder settings, all plans, plan alternations, and a bill for material must be attached to the article.
+H 920 5 WELDING FURNITURE - Any furniture with 75% welding is used in the construction.
+60% of item must be completed by 4-H'er and notes regarding laser welding or machine welding must be included.
+Type of welder, welder settings, all plans, plan alterations, and a bill for material must be attached to the article.
 Protect plans with a cover.
-If project is designed to be outside, it is required to have appropriate outdoor finish because project may be displayed outside.
+If project is designed to be outside, it is required to have appropriate outdoor finish because project may be displayed outside at State Fair.

-H920006.
-Plasma Cutter/Welder Design.
-(SF 239) Plasma cutters/welders allowed for detailed design(s) to butt cut into metal.
-4-H'ers will create a notebook describing the design process to create the "artwork" to butt but into the metal.
-Notebook should include:

-- 1. A photo of the finished project (front and back). - 2.
-Instructions on how the design was created (include software used), this allows for replication of the project. - 3.
-Lessons learned or improvements to the project. - 4.
-Steps to finish the project.
+H 920 6 PLASMA CUTTER/WELDER DESIGN - Plasma cutters/welders allowed for detailed design(s) to butt cut into metal.
+4-Hers will create a notebook describing the design process to create the "artwork" to butt cut into the metal.
+In the notebook include: a) A photo (front and back) of the finished project. b) Instructions on how the design was created (include software used), this allows for replication of the project. c) Lessons learned or improvements to the project. d) Steps to finish the project.

-H92007.
-Composite Weld Project. - (SF280) 60% of the project must be welded and 40% made from other materials such as wood, rubber, etc. Type of welder, welder settings, all plans, plan alternations, and a bill for material must be attached to the article.
+H 920 7 COMPOSITE WELD PROJECT - 60% of the project must be welded and 40% made from other materials such as wood, rubber, etc. Type of welder, welder settings, all plans, plan alterations, and a bill for material must be attached to the article.
 Protect plans with a cover.
-If project is designed to be outside, it is required to have an appropriate outdoor finish because project may be displayed outside.
+If project is designed to be outside it is required to have appropriate outdoor finish because project may be displayed outside.